 If you're coming up on that milestone 65th birthday, Medicare is probably on your mind.
 But what if you're planning to continue working?
 With more people staying in the workforce longer than ever, many choose to delay their Medicare enrollment.

-Before you throw away all that mail you've been getting about Medicare, here are two things you need to consider to avoid unnecessary costs if you will continue to work past the age of 65:
+However, if you will continue to work past 65, you might not want to throw away all that mail you've been getting about Medicare.
+There are two primary things you need to consider to avoid unnecessary costs.

 If you receive your Medicare card and you're still covered by insurance offered by your employer, make sure that your card only shows Part A. Part A has no premium if you or your spouse paid for this through payroll taxes during employment.
 If your Medicare card shows both Part A and Part B, follow the instructions that come with the card and send it back to obtain a card that only shows Part A.